Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Kinsley Mountain—Elko County, Nevada

-The Western Flank zone of the property contains a sulphide resource estimated at 284,000 Indicated ounces of gold grading 6.04 grams/tonne, and 39,000 Inferred ounces grading 2.41 grams/tonne gold.
+The Western Flank zone of the property contains a sulfide resource estimated at 284,000 Indicated ounces of gold grading 6.04 grams/tonne, and 39,000 Inferred ounces grading 2.41 g/t gold.

 High-Grade, Low-Cost Production Potential

-In January and in July 2015, Nevada Sunrise and Liberty Gold Corp announced the results from metallurgical programs, which demonstrated that high-grade sulphide mineralization from the Western Flank zone can produce a high-grade concentrate with excellent gold recoveries, at potentially low capital and operating costs.
+In January and July 2015, Nevada Sunrise and Liberty Gold Corp announced the results from metallurgical programs, which demonstrated that high-grade sulfide mineralization from the Western Flank zone can produce a high-grade concentrate with excellent gold recoveries, at potentially low capital and operating costs.

-Liberty Gold Corp. , as operator, commenced a 2017 drill program at Kinsley designed to test new targets on the property.
-The drilling focused on the Western Flank East Extension of the Western Flank deposit.
+Liberty Gold Corp., as the operator, commenced a 2018 drill program at Kinsley designed to target possible extensions of the Western Flank deposit.

 Highlights from the results include:

-Warren W. Stanyer — President, CEO & Director
+Warren W. Stanyer — President, CEO and Director

 Warren Stanyer is a mineral exploration industry executive with over 20 years of experience in Canadian public company administration.
 He previously served as an officer of Pioneer Metals Corporation, which was acquired by Barrick Gold Corporation in 2006, and as an officer until 2007 of UEX Corporation.
 Stanyer served as President, CEO and a director of Northern Continental Resources, which was acquired by Hathor Exploration in November 2009, and in recent years as an officer and director of Alpha Minerals, which was acquired by Fission Uranium in 2013.
 He is currently a director of ALX Uranium Corp., Eureka Resources Inc., and is an officer and director of New Moon Minerals and Trailblazer Exploration, both private mineral exploration companies.